wyethr/hrsjournal/_sources/intro.md

 ### Our Mission

-The Marlborough Academic Research Society *(MARS)* aims to provide Marlborough students from all backgrounds with the opportunity to publish their research.
-By facilitating robust discussions across a diverse range of academic fields, by and teaching students how to navigate the peer review process, *MARS* hopes to prepare Marlborough students for future scholarly research and publication.
+The Marlborough Academic Research Society *(MARS)* aims to provide Marlborough students from all backgrounds with the opportunity to edit, refine, and publish their research.
+By facilitating robust discussions across a diverse range of academic fields, and by teaching students how to navigate the peer review process, *MARS* hopes to prepare Marlborough students for future scholarly research and publication.
 In disseminating quality research in the sciences, social sciences, and  humanities, *MARS* looks to challenge and amplify existing knowledge.

 #### *How do I get involved?*